tommyettinger/incubator-fury/java/benchmark/README.md

 # build benchmark jar
 # use `-Pjmh` to download jmh dependencies, we mark it as optional
-# since jmh is licenced under GPL V2 andn not comply with the license policy of ASF.
+# since jmh is licenced under GPL V2 and does not comply with the license policy of ASF.
 mvn package -Pjmh
 # run benchmark
 nohup java -jar target/benchmarks.jar -f 5 -wi 3 -i 5 -t 1 -w 3s -r 5s -rf csv >bench.log 2>&1 &